About Climate Prosperity

 The program’s chartering document, Climate Prosperity: A Greenprint for Silicon Valley, put in place a framework and governing body for related regional initiatives focused on advancing renewable energy, energy efficiency, clean convenient transportation, and sustainable infrastructure.
-Four key initiatives, outlined below, are currently underway as part of Climate Prosperity Program.
+Three key initiatives, outlined below, have comprised the Climate Prosperity Program.

 In Silicon Valley, energy use in the commercial, industrial, and transportation sectors generates nearly 70% of all greenhouse gas emissions.
 Smart energy advancements in vehicle electrification, commercial and industrial energy efficiency, and effective integration of renewable energy into the power grid have the potential to dramatically reduce greenhouse gas (GHG) emissions in our region – and ultimately the world.

-SEEDZ involves many leading Silicon Valley corporate energy customers, solution providers, municipalities, institutions and utility interests.
-The goals of the SEEDZ initiative are to:
+SEEDZ involved many leading Silicon Valley corporate energy customers, solution providers, municipalities, institutions and utility interests.
+The goals of the SEEDZ initiative were to: